dawsboss/GullCode2021/README.md

 # GullCode2021

+## Team: Ryan Rosiak and Grant Dawson

 This is code form a coding competition from Salisbury University